Reppie-io/reppie-lab/README.md

 3. **Secure Your API Key**: Copy the API key to a secure location; you won't be able to see it again.
 Use this key in your application to authenticate with OpenAI's services.
 Remember to keep your API key confidential to protect your account and services.

-With Docker installed and your Pinecone and OpenAI API keys ready, you have everything you need to start exploring the examples and demonstrations provided in the **reppie-labs** repository.
+With Docker installed and your OpenAI API key ready, you have everything you need to start exploring the examples and demonstrations provided in the **reppie-labs** repository.
 If you have any questions or encounter issues during the setup process, feel free to reach out at contato@reppie.io.

 Happy exploring!